Developer: Mercury Steam

 The Good: Excellent and deep combat, light and dark magic is unique, superb boss fights, clever puzzles, gorgeous art style and visuals, well-crafted story

 The Bad: A few control quirks, can be very difficult for some people

 Castlevania and 3D have not mixed well, and everyone one since Castlevania 3D for N64 has been a total failure.
 When Lords of Shadow was announced everyone expected another terrible 3D iteration that no one wanted.
 Lo and behold the game finally redeems itself and becomes one of the best action/adventure games of this generation, and one of the best Castlevania games ever made.

 You play as Gabriel Belmont who is trying to find a way to bring his love Marie back, and while fighting along side the Brotherhood he must defeat everyone in his path to get to her.
 He must reunite three pieces of a mask, and each piece is held by a lord of shadow: The Lycanthropes, The Vampires, and Death himself.

-The game also has many secrets, and will take a couple of play throughs to find them all such as gems to upgrade your meters, scrolls, and other items to get a 110% completion rate.
+The game also has many secrets and will take a couple of play throughs to find them all such as gems to upgrade your meters, scrolls, and other items to get an 110% completion rate.
 There is art work to buy, different difficulties to beat, and even just enjoying the game a second time is well worth it.
-This game is just completely different from your standard Castlevania games, and is probably going to be the new standard for the series.
+This game is just completely different from your standard Castlevania games and is probably going to be the new standard for the series.
 You really have to come into this game not expecting typical Castlevania stuff, and really expect something totally different.
-With an immanent sequel LoS is one of my favorite games of this generation.
+With an imminent sequel, LoS is one of my favorite games of this generation.